 - To allow the statistical analysis of data so we can plan the provision of services

-The information is collected, used and stored so that we can administer the services and statutory obligations that fall within the remit of the Licensing Team.
+The information is collected, used and stored so that we can administer the services and statutory obligations that fall within the remit of the Environmental Health & Licensing Teams.

 What is our lawful basis?